blacktrs/data-transformer/README.md

 ### Features
 * Seamless converting of objects into arrays and vice-versa
+* Auto conversion of nested properties with class type-hint into array and vice-versa
-* The library respects declared property type
+* The library respects the declared property type
 * The library will respect private properties unless they will be declared explicitly as writable by the attribute
 * The library takes into account getters or methods with the same name as a property
 * Enum conversion
 * Stringable objects conversion